Dimitrije Najdanović: Biography

-Between wars, he founded three magazines and journals, Svetosavlje (Holy Sava), Put (Path), and Hrisčanske misli (Christian Thoughts).
-At the same time, he entered upon his work in Belgrade as a theological teacher at the 4th École normale Superieure; being in charge of the classes of Veselin Čajkanović, at the Faculty of Philosophy of the University of Belgrade; and in 1943 he was appointed professor at the Belgrade's Faculty of Theology.
+Between wars, he founded three magazines and journals, Svetosavlje (Saintsavaism), Put (Path), and Hrisčanske misli (Christian Thoughts).
+At the same time, he entered upon his work in Belgrade as a theological teacher at the 4th École normale Supérieure; being in charge of the classes of Veselin Čajkanović, at the Faculty of Philosophy of the University of Belgrade; and in 1943 he was appointed professor at the Belgrade's Faculty of Theology.
 His eloquence made him the most prominent theologian of the Serbian Orthodox Church after Nikolaj Velimirović and Justin Popović, and his attacks on the Vatican's proposed Concordat evoked a prohibition by the government.

-Dimitrije Najdanović, like Veselin Čajkanović and some others, taught at the University of Belgrade throughout the time of Nazi Germany and Axis occupation of Serbia while Croatia joined Hitler avoiding "occupation".
-Before the Soviet troops liberated Belgrade and before the provisional government of the so-called Democratic Federal Yugoslavia put Tito in power for life, Najdanović left his teaching post at the Faculty of Theology and with his wife Jelena (née Filipović) left Serbia for Austria in late 1944.
+Dimitrije Najdanović, like Veselin Čajkanović and some others, taught at the University of Belgrade throughout the time of Nazi Germany and Axis occupation of Serbia while Croatia joined Hitler, avoiding "occupation".
+Before the Soviet troops liberated Belgrade and before the provisional government of the so-called Democratic Federal Yugoslavia put Tito in power for life, Najdanović left his teaching post at the Faculty of Theology and, with his wife Jelena (née Filipović), left Serbia for Austria in late 1944.
 There, at the Lienz camp along with Russian refugees from Yugoslavia, they bore witness to that terrible occasion when the Occupation Forces betrayed the Cossack refugees to the Soviets, to be carried away and shot.
 That grim episode of forced Repatriation of Cossacks after World War II in 1945 became common knowledge only when Nikolai Tolstoy wrote "Minister and Massacres", blaming Harold Macmillan for advising General Charles Keightley of V Corps, the senior Allied commander in Austria responsible for Operation Keelhaul, which included the forced repatriation of up to 70,000 prisoners of war to the Soviet Union and Josip Broz Tito's Yugoslavia in 1945.
-At the end of the hostilities, from the displaced person camp in Austria Najdanović and Jelena left Linz for Rome, where he published Serbian Orthodox liturgical textbooks at the expense of the Vatican's generous printer.
+At the end of the hostilities, from the displaced person camp in Austria, Najdanović and Jelena left Linz for Rome, where he published Serbian Orthodox liturgical textbooks at the expense of the Vatican's generous printer.